 The opportunities for leaf-peeping abound all across the country, and we’ve pulled together our top 10 picks for pet friendly fall foliage destinations.
 Of course, it’s also fun to discover a new place all your own!

 Named for a tree, you can bet the city of Aspen won’t disappoint when it comes to fall foliage.
 In late September the Aspen forest turns brilliant yellow – set against the evergreens and rugged mountain peaks, the effect is truly extraordinary.
 And it’s the perfect time of the year to enjoy the hush that settles in just before the crowds descend on this world-famous ski town.

 Enjoy the 43-mile scenic loop drive through the national park, but be aware that pets are not allowed on any of the trails there.
-For some dog friendly fun, check out the trails in the national forest – Snow King is a favorite for it’s convenience to town and the inspiring views of Jackson.
+For some dog friendly fun, check out the trails in the national forest.
+Snow King is a favorite for it’s convenience to town and the inspiring views of Jackson.

-Grab a map of the Cascade Lakes National Scenic Byway and enjoy the 66-mile trip with plenty of places where dogs can explore.
-Don’t miss 10 Barrel Brewing Company, our first choice for tasty pub food on the dog friendly patio.
+Grab a map of the Cascade Lakes National Scenic Byway and enjoy the 66-mile trip.
+There are plenty of places where you and your dog can explore along the way.
+Don’t miss 10 Barrel Brewing Company, our first choice for tasty pub food.
 And, if you enjoy that, check out all fourteen local favorites on the Ale Trail Beer Tour.

 Please log in again.
 The login page will open in a new tab.
 After logging in you can close it and return to this page.